- View

 - 1 medium onion, finely chopped

-- 1 apple, peeled and grated (preferably tart, such as Granny Smith)
+- 1 large tart apple, peeled and grated (such as Bramley or Granny Smith)

 - 3 tbsp red wine vinegar